pingcap/docs/statistics.md

 >
 > Currently, the automatic update does not record the configuration items input at manual `ANALYZE`.
 Therefore, when you use the `WITH` syntax to control the collecting behavior of `ANALYZE`, you need to manually set scheduled tasks to collect statistics.

-Before v5.0, when the query is executed, TiDB collects feedback with the probability of `feedback-probability` and uses it to update the histogram and Count-Min Sketch. **Since v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**
+Before v5.0, when you execute a query, TiDB collects feedback with `feedback-probability` and updates the histogram and Count-Min Sketch based on the feedback. **Since v5.0, this feature is disabled by default, and it is not recommended to enable this feature.**

 ### Control `ANALYZE` concurrency